 John Kolz joined the Board in 2012 and served as Board Chair until June 2021.
 Formerly, he served as the Finance Committee Chair, Development Committee Chair, and Chair of the Annual Fund.
-John is a Managing Director at Credit Suisse and is Head of Equity Capital Markets for Technology, Media & Telecom and Healthcare.
-John has his undergraduate degree in engineering from University of Cincinnati and an M.B.A. from Northwestern University.
+John is a Managing Director at RBC Capital Markets and is Head of US Equity Capital Markets.
+John has his undergraduate degree in engineering from the University of Cincinnati and an M.B.A. from Northwestern University.
 John and his wife, Amy, have two sons (’20 and ’22).

 Scott Moran is Principal of City and Country School.
 He started his career as a student teacher at C&C in 2000.
 He was then VIIIs Group Teacher, IXs Group Teacher, the Math Specialist and Specials Coordinator, and Director of the Middle/Upper School (2007–2012).
 Scott was the Head of School at Westland School in Los Angeles from 2012–2017.
 Scott holds a B.A. in Psychology, and a Business Management Certificate, from the University of Rochester.
 He holds an M.S.Ed. from Bank Street College in Early Childhood and Elementary Education and is a permanently certified teacher in New York State.
-Scott and his wife, Jennifer, are parents of a C&C alum (’20) and a current student (’24).
+Scott and his wife, Jennifer, are parents of two C&C alums (’20 and ’24).

 Jennifer Sage ’70, a C&C alum, was born and raised in Greenwich Village and she attended the School with her sister and five cousins, and her three children (’04, ’07, ’11) also attended C&C. After earning degrees from the High School of Music and Art, Harvard College, and the Yale School of Architecture, she pursued her architectural career with I.M.
 Pei. & Partners before opening her own office, Sage and Coombe Architects, with partner and fellow C&C parent Peter Coombe.
 As chair of the Board’s Facilities Committee, Jennifer has supported all aspects of the School’s physical plant improvements, campus expansion, and ongoing renovation.